dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ---
-title: Deploy a .NET Aspire app to Azure Container Apps using AZD (in-depth guide)
+title: Deploy a .NET Aspire app to Azure Container Apps using `azd` (in-depth guide)
-description: Learn how to use AZD to deploy .NET Aspire apps to Azure Container Apps. ms.date: 11/13/2023
+description: Learn how to use `azd` to deploy .NET Aspire apps to Azure Container Apps. ms.date: 11/13/2023
 ---

-# Deploy a .NET Aspire app to Azure Container Apps using AZD (in-depth guide)
+# Deploy a .NET Aspire app to Azure Container Apps using`azd`(in-depth guide)

-The Azure Developer CLI (AZD) has been extended to support deploying .NET Aspire applications.
+The Azure Developer CLI (`azd`) has been extended to support deploying .NET Aspire applications.
 Use this guide to walk through the process of creating and deploying a .NET Aspire application to Azure Container Apps using the Azure Developer CLI and learn the following concepts:

 > [!div class="checklist"]
 >